ahmed1salama/Covid19-Analysis/README.md

 * This dashboard demonstrates some recent news about the Coronavirus pandemic.
 This App is a simulator, that reads from the John Hopkins dataset

-* his app is for educational purposes only !!
+* This app is for educational purposes only !!

 ## Data source